I love to explore the relationship between the fictional worlds we create for movies, books, games, etc. and the real world.

 In real-time RPGs, this separation of player and character is inevitably muddied to some extent.

-In real time RPGs, the player's reaction speed and hand-eye coordination do matter to a greater or lesser degree.
-The player can compensate, in other words, for the limitations that the character possesses.
-If the player is able to circumvent the limitations of his character entirely through superior gamesmanship, many players will decide that the game no longer qualifies as a RPG.
 This happened in the lockpicking mini-game in Skyrim, where the player's ability to pick a lock largely determines the outcome of the mini-game as opposed to the character's skill.
-In this instance, the player has subverted the limitations imposed by his character's statistics and the mechanic is no longer seen as being in the service of RP, but in the service of action.
-It is easy to see why if too many gameplay elements become amenable to player subversion that many players are more likely to classify the game as an action game, or, at best, an action game with 'RPG elements'.
+In this instance, the player has subverted the limitations imposed by his character's statistics, and the mechanic is no longer seen as being in the service of RP, but in the service of action.
+It is easy to see why if too many gameplay elements become amenable to player subversion that many players are more likely to classify the game as an action game, or, at best, an action game with "RPG elements."

 Is Skyrim an RPG?